guovza/satnegirji/README.md

 <h2>In English & some technical stuff</h2>

 <p>A very simple sámi-finnish-sámi dictionary program written with C++.
 My first C++ program actually.
+The database I used is <a href="https://www.sqlite.org" target="_blank">SQLite</a>.
+Its very fast, flexible and it is already installed on your computer and smartphone.</p>

-Currently about 44000 word pairs, and there are some errors and a lot of duplicates in SQLite database.
+<p>Currently about 44000 word pairs, and there are some errors and a lot of duplicates in SQLite database.
 The database needs some cleaning for sure.</p>

 <p>Very small memory footprint, only about +-1MB.
 Very fast, only nano seconds and the results are ready.</p>

-<p>To compile, put all files to same directory/folder ("satnegirji" recommended) and open a terminal and run:</p>
+<p>To compile, put all files to same directory/folder ("satnegirji" recommended) and open a terminal and run:</p

 <code>g++ -o satnegirji satnegirji.cpp utils.cpp -lsqlite3</code>

 <p>To use the program, put the compiled binary excecutable "satnegirji" and the database file "satnegirji.db" to same directory ("satnegirji" recommended), open a terminal and run:</p>